-Luckily, we got to sleep in a bit this morning since our day exploring temples didn’t start until 8:00 am.
+September 2, 2018 – Luckily, we got to sleep in a bit this morning since our day exploring the temples of Angkor Wat didn’t start until 8:00 am.

 We were able to enjoy breakfast in the open-air restaurant at our hotel which was lovely.
 I had the continental breakfast and Eric had the English breakfast.
 We also ordered some fruit and I got an iced latte.
 All were delicious!

 After breakfast, it was into the tuk-tuk and off to see more temples with Pich and Mr. Socheat.